AndrewDisher/mbta-dashboard/README.md

 in the case of deploying to, for example, an AWS EC2 instance.
 This is my typical approach, since I typically deploy my apps to EC2 instances.
 Shinyapps.io was chosen this time because I wanted to explore other options.

-## Effort In Build the Application
+## Effort In Building the Application
 The total amount of time invested in creating this application was about 7 days, much of which was spent finding the data, examining variable definitions, and cleaning the data.

 ## Special Mentions